 I’m already taking my own advice (#1), and it HAS been helping.

 This is NOT an easy time to be living through.
 So if you find yourself overwhelmed with anxiety, all of the health suggestions I gave, like exercising and watching trigger foods are things that are LONG TERM.
-These are things that may take a while to build up and assist your overall health and wellbeing.
+These are things that may take a while to build up and assist your overall health, life balance, and wellbeing.

 These 11 things can help you in the moment of experiencing anxiety.

-Whenever I feel anxiety coming on, it’s almost always preceded by some time spent scrolling facebook and coming across a particularly distressing article or post.
+Whenever I feel stress or anxiety coming on, it’s almost always preceded by some time spent scrolling facebook and coming across a particularly distressing article or post.

 Facebook, instagram, and Twitter can help us connect to others, but it can also make us feel completely inadequate…